Christmas in Austria

 Christmas in Austria really starts around 4.00pm on Christmas Eve ('Heilige Abend') when the tree is lit for the first time and people come to sing carols around the tree.
 The most famous carol is Silent Night ('Stille Nacht'), which was written in Austria in 1818.

 Traditionally the Christmas tree is brought in and decorated on Christmas Eve.
-Decorations include candles (now often electric and) and sparklers.
-For children, other important decorations are sweets such as small liqueur-filled chocolate bottles, chocolates of various kinds, jelly rings and 'Windbäckerei' (meringue, usually in the form of rings, stars, etc.).
+Decorations include candles (now often electric) and sparklers.
+For children other important decorations are sweets, such as small liqueur-filled chocolate bottles, chocolates of various kinds, jelly rings and 'Windbäckerei' (meringue, usually in the form of rings, stars, etc.).

 The main Christmas meal is also eaten on Christmas Eve.
-It's often 'Gebackener Karpfen' (fried carp) as the main course, this is because Christmas Eve was considered a 'fasting' day by many Catholics and no meat could be eaten.
+It's often 'Gebackener Karpfen' (fried carp) as the main course; this is because Christmas Eve was considered a 'fasting' day by many Catholics and no meat could be eaten.
 However 'Weihnachtsgans' (roast goose) and roast turkey are becoming more popular.
 Dessert can be chocolate and apricot cake 'Sachertorte' and Austrian Christmas cookies 'Weihnachtsbaeckerei' like 'Lebkuchen' (honey gingerbread) and 'Vanillekipferl' (almond cookies made in the shape of a horse shoe).

-For Epiphany, 6th January, Some people write a special sign in chalk over their front door.
+For Epiphany, 6th January, many people will put a special sign in chalk over their front door.
 It's a reminder of the Wise Men that visited the baby Jesus.
 It's made from the year split in two with initials for 'Christus mansionem benedicat' which is 'May Christ bless the house' in latin.
-So 2021 would be: 20*C*M*B*14.
+So 2021 would be: 20*C*M*B*21.
 The sign is meant to protect the house for the coming year.
 (Some people say the 'C M B' can also represent the names that are sometimes given to 'the three wise men', Caspar, Melchior and Balthazar, in the middle.)
 As in parts of Germany, the sign is traditionally written on the door by the Sternsinger (or star singers), carol singing children who dress up like the Wise men; and one who carries a star on a stick as a symbol for the Star of Bethlehem.